astropy/astropy/docs/development/docrules.rst

 `An example <https://github.com/numpy/numpy/blob/master/doc/example.py>`_ of the format shown here is available.
 Refer to How to Build API/Reference
-Documentation :ref:`astropy-doc-building`
-on how to use Sphinx_ to build the manual.
+Documentation :ref:`builddocs` on how to use Sphinx_ to build the manual.

 .. _NumPy: http://www.numpy.org/